 Furthermore, there are some other anti-counterfeit packaging technologies–

 Overt (Visible) Features- Overt features are expected to assist the users to confirm the genuineness of a pack.
 Such features will be significantly visible, and complex or expensive to reproduce.
 They include optical variable coatings with changing colors, thermochromic inks, and watermarks.

 Holography is well known for its capacity to produce striking three-dimensional images.
-Holograms are now widely available in variety of formats such as holographic shrink sleeves, blister packaging aluminum foil, holographic induction cap seals, polyester-based tamper evident labels, and holographic hot stamping foil.
+Holograms are now widely available in a variety of formats such as holographic shrink sleeves, blister packaging aluminum foil, holographic induction cap seals, polyester-based tamper-evident labels, and holographic hot stamping foil.

 The implementation of overt and covert techniques by the industries can raise the bar for the counterfeiters.